BooneTeam/RTFM/docs/day_1_orientation.md

 - Time to attempt.
 How long did it take to initiate an attempt?
 Note that innovation occurs fastest when rapid attempts take place.

 ## Words of Wisdom

+Make it work, make it right, make it fast.
+Enjoy learning things.

 > if you're wondering how you should be spending your time at DBC, here's a suggestion:
 >